raspberrypilearning/motor-robot-buggy-scratch/en/step_6.md

 --- /task ---

-Next, you will turn the motor **on** using GPIO pin 9 and then turn it **off** again using a very short wait to get the timing of the motor's motion.
+Next, turn the motor **on** using GPIO pin 9 and then turn it **off** again using a very short wait to get the timing of the motor's motion.

 --- task ---